ItsDisha61/DevelopersHub_Internship_Tasks/Task 3/README.md

 * The model successfully predicted customer churn.
 * Customer demographics and account-related features influenced churn behavior.
 * Feature importance helped identify factors affecting customer retention.

-## Conclusion

-This project demonstrates how machine learning can be used to predict customer churn and support data-driven retention strategies.